oscastellanos/old_oscastellanos.github.io/_posts/2019-04-17-interactive-seg.md

 The group members include Osvaldo Castellanos, Adolfo Gonzalez III, and David Parra.
 <br>
 This project is for the UTRGV Course CS 6367 Digital Image Processing, 2019 Spring.
-It is taught by <a href="https://faculty.utrgv.edu/hongkai.yu/index.html">`Dr. Hongkai Yu, Computer Vision & intelligent Transportation System Lab.`</a>
+It is taught by <a href="https://faculty.utrgv.edu/hongkai.yu/index.html">`Dr. Hongkai Yu`</a>.
 {: .notice}